mjenior/mjenior.github.io/_posts/2016-03-07-Adapter_trimming.md

 The assembly quality doesn't seem to have changed dramatically, however the best metric is really how many reads map to the contigs that you just assembled.
-Those jobs are still running and I'll post those results whenever they finish.
-I don't know if that will change all that much since many reads may have only been mapping to the adapter sequence instead of a part of a genome.
-Regardless, the new contigs should reflect what I actually sequenced and allow for a better analysis from now on!
+Prior to this trimming **<49%** of reads mapped at least once to a contig.
+Now **>70%** are mapping!
+That's a huge improvement!
+The new contigs should reflect what I actually sequenced and allow for a better analysis from now on.